johnwcowan/r7rs-work/Dictionaries.md

 `(dict-map `*proc dictionary*`)`

-Returns a dictionary which maps the keys of *dictionary* to the values that result from invoking *proc* on the corresponding keys and values of dictionary.
+Returns a dictionary similar to *dictionary* that maps each key of *dictionary* to the value that results from invoking *proc* on the corresponding key and value of *dictionary*.

 `(dict-filter `*pred dictionary*`)`